Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Results

-Before presenting methodological details and performance benchmarks, we highlight the largest FCI calculation to date for the ground state of a magnesium atom, enabled by the compression-compatible STP-DAS framework to be introduced herein.
-We performed a relativistic exact-two-component\cite{Dyall97_9618,Dyall98_4201,Liu05_241102,Peng06_044102,Cheng07_104106,Saue07_064102,Peng09_031104,Reiher13_184105,Repisky16_5823,Li17_2591,Cheng21_1536,Li22_2947,Li22_2983,Li22_5011} FCI (X2C-FCI) calculation (100 2-spinor orbitals, 12 electrons, $1.05\times 10^{15}$ 2-spinor determinants) of the ground state of the magnesium atom using the compression-compatible STP-DAS framework.
-The calculation ran on the National Energy Research Scientific Computing Center's Perlmutter high-performance supercomputer with a total of 1500 nodes (AMD EPYC 7763 Milan, 192000 compute cores, 512 GB of RAM per node, 200 GB/s NIC, 2 MPI ranks per node, and 64 SMP threads per MPI process).
+{ Before presenting methodological details and performance benchmarks, we highlight the largest CASCI calculation to date for the ground state of HBrTe, enabled by the compression-compatible STP-DAS framework to be introduced herein.
+HBrTe is a substituted form of a hydrogen chalcogenide where one of the hydrogens was substituted with a bromine atom to decrease the symmetry to the molecule.
+We performed a relativistic exact two-component\cite{Dyall97_9618,Dyall98_4201,Liu05_241102,Peng06_044102,Cheng07_104106,Saue07_064102,Peng09_031104,Reiher13_184105,Repisky16_5823,Li17_2591,Cheng21_1536,Li22_2947,Li22_2983,Li22_5011} CASCI (X2C-CASCI) calculation (100 2-spinor orbitals, 88 electrons, complex-valued $1.05\times 10^{15}$ 2-spinor determinants) of the ground state of HBrTe using the compression-compatible STP-DAS framework.
+We also performed a calculation with the same number of determinants for the ground state of a magnesium atom (see Section S3 of the Supplementary Information).
+The calculation ran on the National Energy Research Scientific Computing Center's Perlmutter high-performance supercomputer with a total of 1000 nodes (AMD EPYC 7763 Milan, 128,000 compute cores, 512 GB of RAM per node, 200 GB/s NIC, 2 message passing interface (MPI) processes per node, and 64 symmetric multiprocessing (SMP) threads per MPI process).}

+The excitation list is generated without assuming any symmetry of the target state.
+Consequently, the calculation is formally performed in a quadrillion-determinant space, with all determinants explicitly included.
+Because the CI coefficients are complex, the memory footprint is twice that of an analogous nonrelativistic calculation.
+Moreover, the complex arithmetic makes the computational cost (in FLOP count) equivalent to that of a nonrelativistic calculation with more than twice as many determinants.

-\Cref{tab:MgFCI} summarizes the results of this calculation.
-The ground-state energy converged in 7 iterations to microhartree precision ($<10^{-6}$ au), with a total runtime of 8.6 hours and a total memory footprint of 457~TB.
+{\Cref{tab:HBrTeCASCI} summarizes the results of the HBrTe calculation.
+The ground-state energy converged in 9 iterations to microhartree precision ($<10^{-6}$ a.u.) with a total runtime of 34.5 hours.
 In each iteration, an additional CI expansion vector was introduced to accelerate convergence, while the compression algorithm dynamically adapted to the expanding vector space, leading to a gradual increase in computational cost.
-A total of 7 expansion vectors were involved in the $\boldsymbol\sigma$-build.
-Despite the enormous configuration space of over one quadrillion ($1.05\times10^{15}$) complex-valued 2-spinor determinants, the average $\boldsymbol\sigma$-build time per vector remained just 1.2 hours.
+A total of 9 expansion vectors were involved in the $\boldsymbol\sigma$-build.
+Despite the enormous configuration space of over one quadrillion ($1.05\times10^{15}$) complex-valued 2-spinor determinants, the average $\boldsymbol\sigma$-build time per vector remained just 3.8 hours.}